answer

 -

-"answer a question"; "answer the riddle"hypernym: figure out, lick, puzzle out, solve, work, work out - find the solution to (a problem or question) or understand the meaning of
+is a type of: figure out, lick, puzzle out, solve, work, work out - find the solution to (a problem or question) or understand the meaning ofsame as: resolve

 -